2xic/tinyeth/src/network/journey.md

 So the plan is to make the eip8 communication happen in memory between two "peers", and we should then easily see if there are any obvious problems in the communication state.

 ### Day x + 9
-I think RLPX should be mmore or less implemented now.
+I think RLPX should be more or less implemented now.

 Will implement logic for the wire protocol tomorrow, and then I think things should be "nice".

+### Day x + 10
+Set up the scaffolding for the wire protocol.
+Most of the packet code was already written, but have to setup the code for sending the udp datagrams.
+To handle this we updated to use node 18, and use the built in logic.

+Tried to send a ping packet to a bootstrap node, but looks like there is some logic we are missing.